kradalby/ssh-agent-mux/README.md

 #### `watch_for_ssh_forward` *[Boolean](https://toml.io/en/v1.0.0#boolean)*

 Enable automatic detection of SSH forwarded agents.
 When enabled, `ssh-agent-mux` watches `/tmp` for SSH agent sockets that are forwarded via `ssh -A`.
+It recognizes both traditional OpenSSH sockets (`/tmp/ssh-*/agent.*`) and systemd/gnome-keyring style sockets (`/tmp/auth-agent*/listener.sock`).
 Detected forwarded agents are automatically added and their keys are offered with higher priority than configured agents.

 This is useful when SSH-ing into a remote machine and then SSH-ing from that machine to other systems - the forwarded agent will be automatically detected and used.